 2) Can resistant cancer tumors be destroyed with a high concentration of local chemotherapy without severe sideeffects

-PI: Lisa Quintiliani, Boston University, School of Medicine
+PI: Lisa Quintiliani, Boston Medical Center, School of Medicine

 Tremendous advances in detection and treatment of breast cancer have led to an increasingly large cohort of survivors focused on health promotion and reducing the risk of recurrence.
 While adjuvant therapy, such as hormone therapy, is often used to prevent cancer recurrence, modification of lifestyle behaviors is also an effective tool to increase quality of life, prevent future cancer recurrence and increase long-term health.
 However, translating these recommendations into population-wide, inexpensive, sustainable programs for cancer survivors has to date proven largely unrealized.
 These programs are particularly needed in health disparity-facing populations (i.e., low socio-economic status and/or racial/ethnic minority groups) due to the high burden of cancer incidence and mortality they face.
 Limited translation is due to many factors including the complexity of lifestyle habits, high patient burden of many behavioral interventions, low levels of engagement and adherence to interventions, and the lack of integration of behavior change tools into daily lifestyles.
 In this context, there is great promise of mHealth tools that are mobile, simple, and embedded into daily life routines.
 The long-term goal of this research program is to develop, evaluate and implement effective mHealth technology interventions that improve cancer management outcomes by changing lifestyle behaviors among urban health-disparity facing populations.
 The objective of the proposed study is to determine the feasibility and preliminary efficacy of an intervention, the mHealth counseling platform for cancer survivors, in which breast cancer survivors receive counseling about lifestyle behaviors (weight, nutrition, and physical activity) from patient navigators trained in evidenced-based behavioral counseling methods.
 The mHealth platform for cancer survivors has two primary components: 1) a smartphone app that captures patients’ behavioral data using intuitive self-tracking for diet intake and Bluetooth wireless sensors for weight and physical activity and 2) a web-based counseling portal through which navigators view and respond to patients’ behavioral data and assist them in setting goals for changing behaviors consistent with their cancer care plan.
 We will refine our existing platform (called Dash Mobile) to make it suitable for breast cancer survivors, perform usability testing on the new system, and then conduct a pilot trial in which 20 breast cancer survivors from Boston Medical Center (BMC) receive mHealth counseling.
 Completing this research will result in preliminary feasibility and efficacy data for a mHealth counseling approach for cancer-related behaviors among breast cancer survivors; forming the basis of a larger randomized efficacy trial and potential commercial vehicles to leverage this new platform.